 At 275 yards, the shortest par 4 on the course.
 A couple of irons or a big drive and maybe a putt for eagle, that's your decision!
 You can't see the green but it's straight away in front of the tallest spruce trees.
 Need to hit a straight one here as anything right kicks right and anything left, well you get the picture.
 The green is receptive and slopes a bit right to left.

-The most entertaining par 3 on the golf course.
-What can be so hard about a 150 yard par 3?
-How about a green that slopes severely right to left and will leave you scratching your head.
+What can be so hard about a 155 yard par 3?
+A green that slopes severely right to left and leaves you scratching your head.
 Be short or a little left off the tee because if you have a chip from the hill on the right above the hole, keep that wedge in your hand as you'll need it on your next shot to come back up the slope.
-Even a short putt can have a big break so best to be under the hole.
-Par is a huge achievement here.
-As tough as this hole is, it's the most hit hole-in-one hole on the course as anything landing on the right side will trickle down toward the hole and have a chance!
+Par is a good score.
+As tough as this hole is, it's the most hit hole-in-one hole on the course as landing on the right will trickle down toward the hole and have a chance!

 A blind tee shot from the back tees on a short par 4 with more room than you think.
 Should be a short iron into another tough green that slopes mildly from right to left.